NCAR/climate-primer-water/doc/ch6_downscaling.rst

 coarser scale GCM data, they cannot influence the larger scale dynamics that actually occur in the climate system.
-However, new generations of climate models are addressing this issue, with some GCMs run at 5 kilometer resolution globally, and a new generation of variable resolution models (Huang et al 2016; Rhoades et al. 2018) employing unstructured grids, which allows for high resolution in places of interest (e.g. the Sierra or Rocky Mountains) and lower resolution where detailed fields are not needed (i.e. the Oceans).
-These more recent methods are still largely being developed within the research community and their practical applications are limited to date.
-Given that it takes considerable effort to develop high quality, useful climate datasets, practitioners have generally made use of datasets that are developed by the climate science community, with data distributions generally made available through accessible data portals.
+However, new generations of climate models are addressing this issue, with some GCMs run at 5 k resolution globally, and a new generation of variable resolution models (Huang et al 2016; Rhoades et al. 2018) employing unstructured grids, which allows for high resolution in places of interest (e.g., the Sierra or Rocky Mountains) and lower resolution where detailed fields are not needed (i.e., the Oceans).
+These more recent methods are still being developed within the research community and their practical applications are limited to date.
+Given that it takes considerable effort to develop high-quality, useful climate datasets, practitioners have made use of datasets developed by the climate science community, with data distributions made available through accessible data portals.

 |image1|